Using the Speak feature with Multilingual TTS

 Before you can use Speak, you’ll need to add it to the ribbon or the Quick Access Toolbar.

-To learn how to add Speak to your ribbon, see Customize the Ribbon.
+To learn how to add Speak to your ribbon, see Customize the ribbon in Office.

 To learn how to add Speak to your Quick Access Toolbar, see Customize the Quick Access Toolbar

 After you have installed the correct platform and language TTS engines, you can use Speak to hear the text playback in the language that you choose.

 To hear the text playback, follow these steps: